rutuja248/rutuja248/README.md

 - 👋 Hi, I’m @rutuja248
 - 👀 I’m interested in designing
 - 🌱 I’m currently learning UX/UI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on UX/UI designs
-- 📫 How to reach me ...
+- 📫 How to reach me rutujasawant1998@gmail.com

 <!---
 rutuja248/rutuja248 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.